 It is also possible to anchor off-shore, but still under the protection of the mole, which was being expanded in 1998.
 Again I will use 2 anchors.

-On Tuesday and Wednesday I did some provision shopping, got my ticket for the US from a travel agency, washed a ton of laundry, visited some friends, and downloaded several pictures of baby Alexander that Cynthia had e-mailed to me.
+Yesterday and today I did some provision shopping, got my ticket for the US from a travel agency, washed a ton of laundry, visited some friends, and downloaded several pictures of baby Alexander that Cynthia had e-mailed to me.

 Thursday May 15, 2003 Day 7